nearform/developing-microservices/README.md

 ## Setting up
-To complete this workshop you will need both the offical node image as well as the influxDb image.
+To complete this workshop you will need both the offical node image as well as the InfluxDB image.
 These can be pulled from Docker Hub or via a usb key if applicable.

 ##### 1 - `docker-machine start default`